Exodus of Iranian Jews: Aftermath

 Jews have their minority rights protected in Iran, though there is official discrimination.
 In order to prevent circumvention of emigration restrictions, the Iranian government prevents Jewish families from traveling abroad contemporaneously.

 The United States State Department estimated the number of Jews in Iran at 20,000–25,000 as of 2009.
-The 2012 census did put the figure of remaining Jewish community in Iran at about 9,000.
+The 2012 census put the figure of remaining Jewish community in Iran at about 9,000.
 The Jewish population of Iran was 8,756 according to 2013 Iranian census.
-According to Iranian census, the remaining Jewish population of Iran was 9,826 in 2016; while a 2021 population worldpopulationewview website numbered the Jews in Iran at 8,500.
+According to Iranian census, the remaining Jewish population of Iran was 9,826 in 2016; while in 2021, the World Population Review website numbered the Jews in Iran at 8,500.

-The Persian Jewish community has further attempted to help by sponsoring or raising funds to help their Jewish brothers and sisters emigrate to the United States.
+The Persian Jewish community has further attempted to help by sponsoring or raising funds to help other Jews emigrate to the United States.
 Jewish leaders in the early twentieth century were focused on bringing working and healthy Jews out of Europe and into the United States.
 Then their philosophy changed, in response to the dire political circumstances in Europe, as they started to help Jews of all ages and health conditions to come to America and assist them to settle down and assimilate into American life whilst keeping their core principles and faith.